daniel-rusu/pods4k/immutable-arrays/README.md

 | `distinctBy { selector }`         | `size <= 1`                         |
 | `plus(otherArray)`                | `otherArray.isEmpty()` & vice versa |

-In these cases, a temporary builder tracks elements, but when all elements match, it discards the builder and returns the original instance:
+These scenarios allocate memory to track elements, but discard it returning the original instance when all elements are
+included:

 | Operation                     | Returns `this` when               |
 |-------------------------------|-----------------------------------|